broadinstitute/tandem-repeat-catalog/README.md

 ### Step 3: Convert the combined catalog into tool-specific catalog formats

-The merged_catalog.json.gz file from step2 is in in a format that can be gunzipped and used as input to [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) (or to [this fork of ExpansionHunter](https://github.com/bw2/ExpansionHunter) which can read the gzipped JSON file directly).
-The commands below convert this file to formats which can be passed as input to:
+The `merged_catalog.json.gz` file from step2 is already in a format that can be gunzipped and passed as input to [ExpansionHunter](https://github.com/Illumina/ExpansionHunter) (or to [this fork of ExpansionHunter](https://github.com/bw2/ExpansionHunter) which can read the gzipped JSON file directly).
+The commands below convert `merged_catalog.json.gz` to formats which can be passed as input to:
 * [TRGT](https://github.com/PacificBiosciences/trgt)
 * [LongTR](https://github.com/gymrek-lab/LongTR)
 * [HipSTR](https://github.com/HipSTR-Tool/HipSTR)